emqx/emqx/apps/emqx_conf/etc/emqx_conf.md

 ## Schema

-To make the HOCON objects type-safe, EMQ X introduced a schema for it.
+To make the HOCON objects type-safe, EMQX introduced a schema for it.
 The schema defines data types, and data fields' names and metadata for config value validation and more.
 In fact, this config document itself is generated from schema metadata.

 ### Complex Data Types

-There are 4 complex data types in EMQ X's HOCON config:
+There are 4 complex data types in EMQX's HOCON config:

 1. Struct: Named using an unquoted string, followed by a predefined list of fields, fields can not start with a number, and are only allowed to use